 The plantar fascia is a thick fibrous tissue that extends from the medial tubercle to the transverse ligaments of the metatarsal heads in the foot.
-There are small nerves in and around the plantar fascia that are responsible for the detection of noxious stimuli and proliferation of pain messages.
+There are small nerves in and around the plantar fascia that are responsible for the detection of noxious stimuli and the proliferation of pain messages.

-The usual role of the plantar fascia is to provide support to the arch of the foot and help to absorb dynamic shock.
+The usual role of the plantar fascia is to provide support to the arch of the foot and help absorb dynamic shock.
 However, when the tissue is overused or overstretched, inflammation can result.
 This is thought to arise following several microtears that accumulate to cause symptoms of pain.

 - Long periods of time standing up

 - High-impact sports activities